Tips for Removing Mould

 What is Mould?

-Moulds can be found almost everywhere, especially in dark, moist and poorly-ventilated areas.
+Moulds can grow almost everywhere but can get out of control in dark, moist and poorly-ventilated areas.
 These organisms are fungi that feed on biological substances such as wood, paper and moisture.
 They can damage the things they grow on while the spores they release can affect humans by way of allergens and mycotoxins.

 Why is Mould bad for you?